-approved exchange an investment exchange listed as such in Appendix 33 to (INV) 3. exchange neans a recognised investment exchange or designated investment xchange. initial capital ns the initial capital of a firm calculated in accordance with on 9.3. intangible assets goodw l balance sheet value of a firm's intangible assets including vill, capitalised development costs, licences, trademark and r rights etc. intermediate broker tion to a margined transaction , means any person through the firm undertakes that transaction. material current year losses B losses of an amount equal to 10% or more of initial capital B (with B calculated in accordance with Table 9.5.2R). material holding as a firm's holdings of shares and any other interest in the capital credit institution or financial institution : (a) which exceeds 10% of the capital of the issuer, and, where this is the case, any holdings of subordinated debt of the same issuer, the full amount is a material holding ; or (b) holdings not deducted under (a) if the total amount of such holdings exceeds 10% of that firm's own funds , in which case only the excess amount is a material holding . material insurance holdings (a) type s means the holdings of an exempt CAD firm of items of the et out in (b) in any: (i) insurance undertaking; or (ii) insurance holding company that fu lfils one of the following conditions: (iii) it is a subsidiary undertaking of that firm ; or (iv) that firm holds a participation in it. (b) An item falls into this provision for the purpose of (a) if it is:
+approved exchange means an investment exchange listed as such in Appendix 33 to exchange means a recognised investment exchange or designated investment exchange.

+IPRU(INV) 3.

+initial capital means the initial capital of a firm calculated in accordance with section 9.3.

+intangible assets the full balance sheet value of a firm's intangible assets including goodwill, capitalised development costs, licences, trademark and similar rights etc.

+intermediate broker in relation to a margined transaction, means any person through whom the firm undertakes that transaction.

+material current year losses means losses of an amount equal to 10% or more of initial capital minus B (with B calculated in accordance with Table 9.5.2R).

+material holding means a firm's holdings of shares and any other interest in the capital of a credit institution or financial institution:

+(a) which exceeds 10% of the capital of the issuer, and, where this is the case, any holdings of subordinated debt of the same issuer, the full amount is a material holding; or material insurance holdings

+(b) holdings not deducted under (a) if the total amount of such holdings exceeds 10% of that firm's own funds, in which case only the excess amount is a material holding.

+(a) means the holdings of an exempt CAD firm of items of the type set out in (b) in any:

+- (i) insurance undertaking; or - (ii) insurance holding company that fulfils one of the following conditions:

+- (iii) it is a subsidiary undertaking of that firm; or - (iv) that firm holds a participation in it. - (b) An item falls into this provision for the purpose of (a) if it is:

+1 of 2 November 2007
-(i) an ownership share ; or

-(ii) subordinated debt or another item of capital that falls

-into Article 16(3) of the First Non-Life Directive or, as

-applicable, Article 27(3) of the Consolidated Life Directive.
+- (i) an ownership share; or - (ii) subordinated debt or another item of capital that falls into Article 16(3) of the First Non-Life Directive or, as applicable, Article 27(3) of the Consolidated Life Directive.

+own funds

-own funds means the own funds of a firm calculated in accordance with 9.2.9R(2) and 9.2.8R(b).
+means the own funds of a firm calculated in accordance with 9.2.9R(2) and 9.2.8R(b).

+own funds requirement

-own funds means the requirement set out in 9.2.9R(1) and 9.2.8R(b).
+means the requirement set out in 9.2.9R(1) and 9.2.8R(b).